PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 calls, guard, dependency, public API, or TensorFlow behavior.
 Keep both results unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Dequant-TransposeConv direct result retention implementation checkpoint

+The two raw lowerer expressions now retain their unchanged one-key dictionaries as `_layout_pass_set_1_dequant_transposeconv_quantize_stats` and `_layout_pass_set_2_dequant_transposeconv_quantize_stats`.
+Both targets remain unconsumed and observation-only.
+The layout/attention quantized suffix still selects the same callback with the same live LayoutState.

+No result schema, GraphIndex construction, mutation, pruning, call order, direct argument, nested suffix invocation, surrounding production call, guard, dependency, public API, or TensorFlow boundary changed.
+Candidate-missing pruning can still accompany a zero counter, so these retained values are not complete mutation evidence.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.53s`
+- indexed owner behavior, both direct boundaries, attention/quantized suffix, quantized recovery, adjacent result contracts, architecture, and pass- efficiency coverage: `387 passed in 18.36s`
+- branch-changed broad suite: `1623 passed in 29.53s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, re-inventory the remaining raw pass expressions and select the next complete owner family before changing another boundary.
+Commit and push only; do not create, reopen, or update a pull request.